History, Race, and Inclusive Education

 How do we help students become empathetic leaders and agents of change?

 During the four days we will work with these questions and along the way explore stories that connect the enduring human condition to lessons that can be applied today.
-Stories will be drawn from:
+Historical sources will be drawn from:

 - The Underground Railroad